adiswami/fasthelp/index.md

 ## Welcome to Fast Help

-This website is intended to be used as a quick reference guide for deep learning and is targeted at practitioners who are new to the field.
+Fast Help is built to serve as a quick reference guide for deep learning and is targeted at practitioners who are new to the field.

 I add content as and when I learn something new and incorporate into my toolkit.